ankane/strong_migrations/README.md

 ### Adding a column with a default value

+Note: This operation is safe in Postgres 11+.

 #### Bad

 Adding a column with a default value to an existing table causes the entire table to be rewritten.